evmos/evmos/docs/validators/upgrades/hard_fork.md

 1. The vulnerability is fixed on a private branch that contains breaking changes.
 2. A new patch release needs to be created that contains a hard fork logic and performs an upgrade at a predefined block height.
 3. Validators upgrade their nodes to the patch release.
-In order to perform the hard fork successfully, It’s important that enough validators upgrade to the patch release so that they make up at least 2/3 of the total validator voting power.
+In order to perform the hard fork successfully, it’s important that enough validators upgrade to the patch release so that they make up at least 2/3 of the total validator voting power.
 4. One hour before the upgrade time (corresponding to the upgrade block height), a new major release including the vulnerability fix is published.

 ::: danger